 All assignment work at BTI needs to be your own work and you will be required to sign an assignment cover sheet certifying that the submitted work is your own.
 Each semester we randomly check assignments from each year group and programme for copying and pasting (plagiarism).
-Please see policy 'SA.19 - Plagiarism' on https://bti.ac.nz/student-life/other/student-policies-regulations/policies/ for details on the seriousness of plagiarism and the consequences for breaching it.
+Please see policy (SA.19 - Plagiarism) for details on the seriousness of plagiarism and the consequences for breaching it.